We have listed below just a few

 Beaufort, NC and recovery was expected to last several years.
 Also

-visit the nearby islands.
+visit the nearby islands for shell collecting and nature hikes.
 Wild ponies roam at Shackleford Banks, not

 far from Beaufort!